Did you notice it’s fireworks season? We guarantee your dog did!

 It seems like this year is worse than ever, with fireworks going off every single night since May.
 They’re booming and crackling all evening long … and sometimes even in broad daylight.

 The good news is, you don’t have to resort to doggie Prozac to help your dog with his fear of fireworks.

 So here are a few tips and few natural remedies that can help your dog.

 It’s probably not hard to tell when your dog’s afraid of fireworks or other loud noises.
 But just in case, here are some behaviors to watch for.

 Signs That Your Dog’s Scared Of Fireworks

 Sometimes your dog makes it very clear he’s scared.
 But other signs may be more subtle.
-If your dog is afraid of fireworks, he may show some of these signs …
+Here are some signs …

-If you ask your conventional vet about your dog’s fear of fireworks … she may recommend anti-anxiety medication.
-But here’s why I think you should say “no thanks” to that.
+If you ask your vet about your dog’s fear of fireworks … she may recommend anti-anxiety medication.
+But here’s why you should say “no thanks” to that.

 Avoid Anti-Anxiety Drugs

-Many of anti-anxiety medications are human antidepressant drugs like …
+Many anti-anxiety medications are human antidepressant drugs like …

 These drugs aren’t ideal for treating dog anxiety.